-Second, recent approaches like in-context tuning utilize various prompts to adapt LLMs to represent specific group opinions \citep{brownLanguageModelsAre2020}, but they fail to account for unique individual perspectives because these methods can only predict the commonly held opinions of a ``typical'' group \citep{argyleOutOneMany2023,santurkarWhoseOpinionsLanguage2023}.
-To address these challenges, we add an additional layer of neural embedding in our model architecture -- individual belief embedding.
+A breakthrough we made for personalizing LLMs is to incorporate respondent embeddings to account for individuals' heterogeneous responses to survey questions based on heterogeneous belief systems~\citep{baldassarriNeitherIdeologuesAgnostics2014,milbauerAligningMultidimensionalWorldviews2021}.
+Recent approaches like in-context tuning utilize various prompts to steer LLMs to represent group-level opinions~\citep{brownLanguageModelsAre2020}, but they fail to account for unique individual perspectives because these methods can only predict the commonly held opinions of a ``typical'' group~\citep{argyleOutOneMany2023,santurkarWhoseOpinionsLanguage2023}.
 Traditional machine learning models have primarily focused on producing a single output for a given input.
-For instance, when given an input sentence like ``the weather is so good,'' models for sentiment analysis are designed to generate a single output, such as ``it conveys a positive sentiment.''
+For instance, when an input sentence like ``the weather is so good'' is given, models for sentiment analysis are designed to generate a single output, such as ``positive.''
 However, this method may not generate reliable responses for controversial issues.
-For example, when asked about their stance on gun control in the United States, people's responses will likely be influenced by their pre-existing beliefs.
-Recent studies have developed a methodological framework that accounts for individual heterogeneity, recognizing that people possess diverse opinions \citep{gordonJuryLearningIntegrating2022,parkDetectingCommunitySensitive2021}.
-Building on the insights from these models that assign labels on an individual basis, instead of applying a uniform label to everyone, we assume that each individual's beliefs are represented as an N-dimensional embedding vector.
-We refer to this vector, \(b\ \in \ R^{n}\), as the ``belief embedding'' of individuals.
+For example, people's responses to a question about their stance on gun control will depend on their pre-existing beliefs on other issues such as religious beliefs or political ideology.